This page explains your obligations as an early childhood professional to support children placed in out-of-home care (OoHC).

 There are a number of people who may assist in navigating the supports and services available to children placed in OoHC.
 They include:

-Such as MCH services and central enrolment officers.
+Local government contacts such as MCH services and central enrolment officers.

-Such as early years advisors in LOOKOUT centres, early years managers, KESOs and pre-school field officers.
+Department regional contacts such as early years advisors in LOOKOUT centres, early years managers, KESOs and pre-school field officers.
 Contact your local

 regional office to find out more.